tidyverse/tidyverse.org/content/blog/postprocessing-preview/index.md

 </div>

 Let's take a closer look at the predictions, though.
-How well is it calibrated?
+How well are they calibrated?
 We can use the [`cal_plot_regression()`](https://probably.tidymodels.org/reference/cal_plot_regression.html) helper from the probably package to put together a quick diagnostic plot.

 <div class="highlight">